Backcountry conditions change constantly. It is your responsibility to be prepared for the unexpected.

 Some travelers have the option to quarantine in their home state before coming to Vermont.

 Exceptions to the quarantine requirement include travelers from select counties with low rates of active cases.

 14-Day Quarantine or Testing Requirement of Most Visitors to Maine

-The Keep Maine Healthy Plan has a requirement for a 14-day quarantine or COVID-19 testing for non-residents except those from states that are exempt.
-A certificate of compliance is required in places of lodging, when entering Baxter State Park, and potentially other areas.
+The Keep Maine Healthy Plan has a requirement for a 14-day quarantine or COVID-19 testing for visitors except those from states that are exempt.
+People who are not from Maine or exempted states must complete a certificate of compliance form indicating they have received a negative COVID-19 test result, that they will quarantine in Maine for 14 days, or that they have already completed their quarantine in Maine.
+A compliance form is required in places of lodging, when entering Baxter State Park, and potentially other areas.

 Bear Activity – Bly Gap through Long Branch Shelter